 I have significant postgraduate leadership experience in academic medicine and international NGO settings.
 In one of my most creative roles, I served as a consultant advising Sesame Workshop’s Global Health Initiative featuring the new Muppet Raya.
 At WASH Advocates, I integrated WASH into global conversations and events on gender and RMNCAH.
 During that time, I presented at The Chicago Council on Global Affairs, Woodrow Wilson International Center for Scholars, and the World Health Organization PMNCH Partners’ Forum, among others.

-I received graduate and undergraduate degrees from Cornell University and recently relocated from Washington, DC to Durham, NC.
+I received graduate and undergraduate degrees from Cornell University and am based in Durham, NC.